drivendataorg/youth-mental-health-runtime/README.md

 Your final submission should be a zip archive named with the extension `.zip` (for example, `submission.zip`).

-A template for `main.py` is included at [`examples/template/main.py`](./examples/template/main.py).
-For more detail, see the "what to submit" section of the code submission page.
+A template for `main.py` is included at [`example_submission/main.py`](./example_submission/main.py).
+For more detail, see the "what to submit" [section](https://www.drivendata.org/competitions/295/cdc-automated-abstraction/page/923/#what-to-submit) of the code submission page.

 ### Running your submission locally